ankaAR/bestiario5e/_creatures/redcap.md

 ***Wicked Sickle.*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 9 (2d4+4) slashing damage.

 ***Ironbound Pursuit.*** The redcap moves up to its speed to a creature it can see and kicks with its iron boots.
-The target must succeed on a DC 14 Dexterity saving throw or take 20 (3d10+4) bludgeoning damage and be knocked prone.
+The target must succeed on a DC 14 Dexterity saving throw or take 20 (3d10+4) puntos de daño contundente and be knocked prone.